waldronmatt/groundwork/docs/repo/SETUP.md

 Lerna does not support automation of initial version 1 packages.
 Follow the directions below to set up a manual version/changelog and publish:

 - Add a commit (type of `chore`) changing the version in `package.json` for your package from `0.x.x` to `1.0.0-1` as per this [comment](https://github.com/lerna/lerna/pull/2486#discussion_r389792137)
-- Graduate them to a release with `lerna version --conventional-graduate my-package` (will create release notes etc on GitHub)
+- Graduate them to a release with `npx lerna version --conventional-graduate my-package` (will create release notes etc on GitHub)
-- Publish them to NPM with `lerna publish from-package`
+- Publish them to NPM with `npx lerna publish from-package`
+- Note: You can disregard the changes made to `package.json` when running `lerna publish` using git if applicable
 - Repeat the process for your other packages

 ## Advanced NX